jenova-marie/ninshubur/README.md

 - **Phase D** — Voyage AI converts each message and each group into a 1024-dimensional embedding; vectors are pushed into Qdrant for semantic search.
 - **Phase E** — RAG queries: type a question, the answer is retrieved by semantic similarity from the embedded archive.

-The end result: you can ask *"what does the Temple teach about Ishtaritism?"* and Ninshubur retrieves the relevant lessons from the archive, even if the word "Ishtaritism" never appears in them verbatim.
+The end result: you can ask *"what does the Temple teach about Ishtaritism?"* and 𒀭Ninshubur retrieves the relevant lessons from the archive, even if the word "Ishtaritism" never appears in them verbatim.

 ✦ ─────────────────────────────────── ✦